gnosischain/documentation/docs/bridges/tokenbridge/xdai-bridge.md

 * [xDai Docs: Dai & Stablecoin Compounding](https://github.com/gnosischain/xdaichain.com/tree/master/for-users/bridges/converting-xdai-via-bridge/dai-compounding)
 * [Dune Analytics: xDai Bridge Revenue](https://dune.com/maxaleks/Compounding-in-xDai-bridges)
 ## Managing Bridge Contracts
+### Upgrading a Contract
+There are two possible scenarios for how the bridge or validators contracts can be upgraded:
+* a security fix when only the contract implementation is changed
+* an improvement when the contract implementation upgrade requires initialization of storage values.

+#### Security Upgrade
+1. Deploy a new implementation of the bridge or validators contract.
+2. Depending on the contract and the chain use one of the links below to get the current version of the contract implementation:
+    * The bridge contract on _ETH Mainnet_: [Etherscan](https://etherscan.io/address/0x4aa42145aa6ebf72e164c9bbc74fbd3788045016#readContract),
+    * The validators contract on _ETH Mainnet_: [Etherscan](https://etherscan.io/address/0xe1579dEbdD2DF16Ebdb9db8694391fa74EeA201E#readContract)
+    * The bridge contract on _Gnosis_: [Blockscout](https://blockscout.com/poa/xdai/address/0x7301CFA0e1756B71869E93d4e4Dca5c7d0eb0AA6/read-contract)
+    * The validators contract on _Gnosis_: [Blockscout](https://blockscout.com/poa/xdai/address/0xB289f0e6fBDFf8EEE340498a56e1787B303F1B6D/read-contract)
+3. Use the upgradeTo method from EternalStorageProxy ABI, the address of the new implementation, and the incremented version number to encode the data for the transaction.
+Example of the data: `3ad06d160000000000000000000000000000000000000000000000000000000000000004000000000000000000000000f097137c7ec5e582b5704065f72ac5903d0b526d`.
+4. Invoke `submitTransaction` of the multisig wallet contract (`0xff1a8EDA5eAcdB6aAf729905492bdc6376DBe2dd` on Mainnet ETH, `0x0d3726e5a9f37234d6b55216fc971d30f150a60f` on Gnosis chain).
+The data field must be filled with the bytes received from the previous step.
+The destination depends on the contract:
+    * `0x4aa42145Aa6Ebf72e164C9bBC74fbD3788045016` if the security upgrade is made for the bridge contract on  ETH Mainnet.
+    * `0xe1579dEbdD2DF16Ebdb9db8694391fa74EeA201E` if the security upgrade is made for the validators contract on the ETH Mainnet.
+    * `0x7301cfa0e1756b71869e93d4e4dca5c7d0eb0aa6` if the security upgrade is made for the bridge contract on the xDai chain.
+    * `0xb289f0e6fbdff8eee340498a56e1787b303f1b6d` if the security upgrade is made for the validators contract on the xDai chain.
+5. Identify the index of the transaction returned in the `Submission` event as soon as the transaction from the previous step is included into a block and share it with the other multisig wallet owners.
+6. (for the rest of owners) Invoke `confirmTransaction` on the multisig wallet contract (`0xff1a8EDA5eAcdB6aAf729905492bdc6376DBe2dd` on the Mainnet ETH, `0x0d3726e5a9f37234d6b55216fc971d30f150a60f` on Gnosis chain).
+Set the gas limit to _three times bigger_ than the gas estimator function suggests.

+#### Bridge Improvement
+1. Identify the method to call as part of the new implementation initialization.
+In the following steps we assume that the method's name is `upgradeFrom3to4()` which takes no arguments.
+2. Use the method mentioned above from the new contract implementation code or ABI to encode the data to be passed to `upgradeToAndCall()` method.
+Example of the data: `50d28adb`.
+3. Deploy a new implementation of the bridge or validators contract.
+4. Depending on the contract and the chain, use one of the links below to get the current `version` of the contract implementation:
+    * The bridge contract on _the ETH Mainnet_: [Etherscan](https://etherscan.io/address/0x4aa42145aa6ebf72e164c9bbc74fbd3788045016#readContract),
+    * The validators contract on _the ETH Mainnet_: [Etherscan](https://etherscan.io/address/0xe1579dEbdD2DF16Ebdb9db8694391fa74EeA201E#readContract)
+    * The bridge contract on _Gnosis Chain_: [Blockscout](https://blockscout.com/poa/xdai/address/0x7301CFA0e1756B71869E93d4e4Dca5c7d0eb0AA6/read-contract)
+    * The validators contract on _Gnosis chain_: [Blockscout](https://blockscout.com/poa/xdai/address/0xB289f0e6fBDFf8EEE340498a56e1787B303F1B6D/read-contract)
+5. Use the upgradeToAndCall method from the EternalStorageProxy ABI, the address of the new implementation, and the incremented version number to encode the data for the transaction.
+Example of the data: `0xa9c45fcb0000000000000000000000000000000000000000000000000000000000000004000000000000000000000000692a70d2e424a56d2c6c27aa97d1a86395877b3a0000000000000000000000000000000000000000000000000000000000000060000000000000000000000000000000000000000000000000000000000000000450d28adb00000000000000000000000000000000000000000000000000000000`.
+6. Invoke `submitTransaction` on the multisig wallet contract (`0xff1a8EDA5eAcdB6aAf729905492bdc6376DBe2dd` on Mainnet ETH, `0x0d3726e5a9f37234d6b55216fc971d30f150a60f` on Gnosis chain).
+The data field must be filled with the bytes received on the previous step.
+The destination depends on the contract:
+    * `0x4aa42145Aa6Ebf72e164C9bBC74fbD3788045016` if the security upgrade is made for the bridge contract on ETH Mainnet.
+    * `0xe1579dEbdD2DF16Ebdb9db8694391fa74EeA201E` if the security upgrade is made for the validators contract on ETH Mainnet.
+    * `0x7301cfa0e1756b71869e93d4e4dca5c7d0eb0aa6` if the security upgrade is made for the bridge contract on Gnosis chain.
+    * `0xb289f0e6fbdff8eee340498a56e1787b303f1b6d` if the security upgrade is made for the validators contract on Gnosis chain.
+7. Identify the index of the transaction returned in the `Submission` event as soon as the transaction from the previous step is included into a block and share it with other multisig wallet owners.
+8. (for the rest of owners) Invoke `confirmTransaction()` of the multisig wallet contract (`0xff1a8EDA5eAcdB6aAf729905492bdc6376DBe2dd` on Mainnet ETH, `0x0d3726e5a9f37234d6b55216fc971d30f150a60f` on Gnosis chain).
+Set the gas limit to _four times bigger_ than the gas estimator suggests.

 References:
 * [TokenBridge Docs: xDai Contracts Management](https://docs.tokenbridge.net/xdai-bridge/xdai-bridge-contracts-management)